api-gateway, data-architecture, kafka, streaming, microservices, security, governance

 Data platforms often need to bridge different communication protocols.
 A common scenario involves HTTP clients accessing Kafka topics.
 The gateway translates REST requests into Kafka producer calls and streams Kafka messages back as HTTP responses.

 Confluent's REST Proxy exemplifies this pattern, allowing HTTP clients to produce and consume Kafka messages without native Kafka client libraries.
-This enables broader ecosystem integration while maintaining Kafka's performance and reliability guarantees.
+This enables broader ecosystem integration, though with performance tradeoffs: HTTP serialization overhead typically reduces throughput to ~20K events/second per deployment compared to 100K+ events/second for native Kafka clients.
+The tradeoff favors accessibility over raw performance, ideal for low-throughput integrations, web clients, and services where native Kafka libraries aren't feasible.

 Request and Response Aggregation